Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 \subsection{Black holes with non-trivial horizon topology: black lens and black ring}

 In five dimensions, the horizon of a stationary asymptotically-flat Lorentzian black hole can have the topology of $S^3$, $S^3/\Gamma$, $S^1\times S^2$, or a connected sum of these (assuming a single connected horizon) \cite{Galloway:2005mf}, showcasing a much richer structure compared to their four-dimensional counterparts, which may only have $S^2$ horizon topology \cite{Hawking:1971vc}.
 If U(1)$^2$ rotational symmetry is also assumed, the possibilities for horizon topologies are further restricted to $S^3$, $S^1\times S^2$ and $L(p,q)$ \cite{Hollands:2007aj}; black holes with $S^1\times S^2$ horizons are called black rings, whereas black holes with $L(p,q)$ horizon are called black lenses.
 The first explicit solution with horizon topology different from $S^3$ was the black ring of \cite{Emparan:2001wn}; a black lens solution was first constructed in \cite{Kunduri:2014kja}.
-There are various examples of asymptotically-flat, supersymmetric black ring and black lens solutions in the literature, recently extended to Euclidean saddles in \cite{Cassani:2025iix, Boruch:2025sie}, although none have been successfully constructed in asymptotically-AdS space-time.
+There are various examples of asymptotically-flat, supersymmetric black ring and black lens solutions in the literature, recently extended to (non-extremal, complex) Euclidean saddles in \cite{Cassani:2025iix, Boruch:2025sie}, \footnote{In this section, whenever we describe a solution as Euclidean, it will be implicit that that solution is complex and non-extremal.} although none have been successfully constructed in asymptotically-AdS space-time.
 In this section we derive the on-shell action of supersymmetric black ring and black lens solutions from the general formula \eqref{OSA_localized}, finding a perfect match with various results in the asymptotically-flat literature, and also providing novel predictions for the thermodynamics of AdS black rings and lenses, assuming that they do exist.